computproteomics/PolySTest/README.md

 You can run the shiny app from the server.R or ui.R files using [Rstudio](http://rstudio.com) or run the app on a [shiny-server](https://www.rstudio.com/products/shiny/shiny-server/)

+Alternatively, just (in Linux) call the script `run_app.sh` and access the app through  http://localhost:3838

-Be aware that you need to have all files and all necessary R libraries described in the Installation-
+*Be aware that you need to have all files and all necessary R libraries described in the Installation*

 ### Installation